AgnostiqHQ/Quantum-Variational-Rewinding/README.md

 ## Install instructions

+The code in this repository supports Mac and Linux operating systems.

 To run the Jupyter Notebook, you will need a new `conda` environment with all of the dependices.

 First, clone or download this repository to your local machine.